Alsace First

 Alsace First (Elsass Zuerst, EZ; Alsace d'abord, ADA), formerly the Alsatian Regionalist Movement (Mouvement régionaliste alsacien) from 1998 to 2002, is a political party based in Alsace, France, established in 1989.
 It promotes autonomy for Alsace in France.

 The party is considered far-right by many observers due to its strong stance against immigration, its opposition to Turkish entry into the European Union and its affirmation of an Alsatian national identity.
 The party is opposed to French centralizing Jacobin attitudes and favours decentralization, fiscal and political autonomy for Alsace, and bilingualism in the region (Alsatian and French).
 It is often compared to the stronger Lega Nord in Italy.

 In the 2004 French regional elections, the party won 9.42% of the vote but failed to win seats.
 It had 9 seats in the Alsace regional council from 1998 to 2004 due to an electoral system more favourable to smaller parties than the current system, adopted in 2003.
 The party has one seat in the Haut-Rhin general council, held by Christian Chaton in the canton of Sainte-Marie-aux-Mines.

 The leader of ADA is Jacques Cordonnier, who replaced Robert Spieler in 2008.
 Spieler had been a National Front deputy in the French National Assembly between 1986 and 1988.

+Electoral results

+Legislative elections

+In the 2017 legislative elections, the party put forward two candidates.
+Jacques Cordonnier ran in the 4th constituency of Bas-Rhin, the so-called "Strasbourg-Campaign" while Catherine Dahmane ran in Sundgau.
+The candidates ran on the withdrawal of Alsace from the Grand Est administrative region, the merging of the council areas of Bas-Rhin and Haut-Rhin, the preservation of local law, an increased decentralisation of the education system, the promotion of French-German bilingualism, the cancellation of the construction of the GCO motorway and the preservation of the free use of the A35.

+Senate elections

+During the 2014 senatorial elections, Alsace First allied itself with other regionalists, under the banner: 'Alsace, a common passion'.
+In the Bas-Rhin region, Denis Lieb received 25 votes, or 0.95% of the vote, while in the Haut-Rhin region, Jacques Cordonnier received 16 votes, or 0.84% of the vote.
+The coalition did not obtain any elected representatives.

+European elections

+Alsace First has never participated in the European elections.

+Regional elections

+Score and number of seats obtained in the Alsace regional elections: